keylaplace6645/animovie-db/README.md

 # animovie-db
 **Updated: 29 June 2025**

-keylaplace's (MarkipelerHD) database of anime movies.
+keylaplace's (MarkipelerUHD) database of anime movies.
 Request for access via Discord by markipeler_hd#6842.
 ## Movie Database
 You can check the database of movie lists [here](animovie-db.md)
 ## Movie Specification